-Learning and Teaching: In 2020 the School will continue to focus on point of need teaching in the areas of literacy and numeracy by analysing data and deepening teachers' knowledge and understanding of differentiation strategies to meet student needs.
-Coaching cycles will continue to focus on particular students and their "sticking points" on the learning continuum, incorporating specific strategies to target their point of need.
+Learning and Teaching: In 2021 the School will resume its strong focus on point of need teaching in the areas of literacy and numeracy by analysing data and deepening teachers' knowledge and understanding of differentiation strategies to meet student needs.
+Coaching cycles will continue to focus on students' learning growth and their "sticking points" on the learning continuum, incorporating specific strategies to target their point of need.